John Mayall: 2000s

-In 2005, Mayall was appointed an OBE in the Honours List.

 In November 2008, Mayall announced on his website he was disbanding the Bluesbreakers, to cut back on his heavy workload and give himself freedom to work with other musicians.
-Three months later a solo world tour was announced, with: Rocky Athas on guitar, Greg Rzab on bass, and Jay Davenport on drums.
+Three months later a solo world tour was announced, with Rocky Athas on guitar, Greg Rzab on bass, and Jay Davenport on drums.
 Tom Canning, on organ, joined the band for the tour which started in March 2009.
 An album was released in September 2009.
 Since then, Mayall has continued to tour with the same backing band, minus Canning, who left due to other priorities.

 In 2015, Dinu Logos published John Mayall: The Blues Crusader, the first biography of Mayall to include exhaustive details of every band he put together and every recording he made.
 In 2018, Mayall made a new addition to his band; his first female lead guitarist, Carolyn Wonderland.

 Forty Below Records period

 In 2013, Mayall signed with producer Eric Corne's label, Forty Below Records.
-The two have produced four studio albums together, A Special Life featuring accordionist C.J.
-Chenier, Find a Way to Care, Talk About That featuring Joe Walsh and Nobody Told Me.
-Corne also re-mastered some live recordings from 1967 featuring Peter Green, John McVie and Mick Fleetwood released as Live in 1967 Volumes I and II.
+The two have produced four studio albums together, A Special Life featuring accordionist C. J. Chenier, Find a Way to Care, Talk About That featuring Joe Walsh and Nobody Told Me.
+Corne also re-mastered some live recordings from 1967 featuring Peter Green, John McVie and Mick Fleetwood released as Live in 1967 in 3 volumes.
 In 2016, Mayall was inducted into the Blues Hall of Fame.

 Mayall's autobiography, Blues From Laurel Canyon: My Life As A Bluesman, co-written with author Joel McIver, was published by Omnibus Press in August 2019.